7 Ways Coffee Can Improve Your Health for Seniors

 - Endurance Increase

-There is research which suggests the consumption of coffee during exercise makes it possible for those in the gym to have more effective workouts which transcend previous boundaries.
-The reason is that caffeine reduces the speed at which glycogen (a substance the body uses for energy during a workout) is depleted.
+There is research that suggests the consumption of coffee during exercise makes it possible for those in the gym to have more effective workouts that transcend previous boundaries.
+The reason is that a few studies indicate that caffeine reduces the speed at which glycogen (a substance the body uses for energy during a workout) is depleted but this was not confirmed in the recent study.
+However, beta-endorphin and cortisol release were increased in the caffeinated groups which explain the ‘high’ experienced after exercise and the prolonged exercise endurance.

 - Coffee Helps Burn Fat